openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ---
-**Q**: Do we need an API for the MAPI components similar to the proposed [CCM one](#api-extensions) to allow users to choose how the MAPI components are deployed.
+**Q**: Do we need an API for the MAPI components similar to the proposed [CCM one](#api-extensions) to allow users to choose how the MAPI components are deployed?

 **A**: We do not see an absolute necessity to add such API knobs right now.
 For the moment combination of the "External" platform and an enabled MAPI capability look like a sufficient signal.
-By the nature of the [capabilities mechanism](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md#summary)(i.e., no MAO deployment, no MAPI CRDs), if Machine API operator running and detects the "External" platform, that is the signal to it that *someone* is going to run a machine controller.
+By the nature of the [capabilities mechanism](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md#summary)(i.e., no MAO deployment, no MAPI CRDs), if Machine API operator is running and detects the "External" platform, that is the signal to it that *someone* is going to run a machine controller.

 Given that capabilities "API" is already added and in use, introducing additional knobs which will interfere with that would mean more code changes and the necessity of establishing a mechanism for communicating with users (i.e., what should handle such API if MAPI is disabled by the capabilities mechanism).